 Lessons for regular students are one hour in length.
 The practice time that is necessary for learning theremin is like any instrument, but many concepts to be absorbed over time.
 While it’s not a requirement, I recommend bi-weekly recurring lessons. (one lesson every two weeks or longer)

-The Skype Classroom
+The Zoom Classroom

-My studio is equipped with the necessary tools to create the best possible Skype stream quality.
-I use a dedicated video monitor and camera to provide the Skype Theremin Student the most optimum viewing angle of the playing environment.
+My studio is equipped with the necessary tools to create the best possible Zoom stream quality.
+I use a dedicated video monitor and camera to provide the Zoom Theremin Student the most optimum viewing angle of the playing environment.
 The camera is positioned perpendicular to the direction of my hand that controls the theremin’s pitch.
 This translates the playing arc, interval spacings, and hand positions in way that can be interpreted correctly over the video stream.

 Payment and Booking